davebaraka/duino/README.md

 ## Development

 Flutter is used as the framework to develop both the iOS and android app.
 Flutter version 1.17.0 was used at the time of developemnt.
-If you decide to continue development and use a different version, you may need to migrate some.
-You may also encounter some errors if flutter decides to download the a third party version that has errors or is incompatible.
-A workaround would be to use the exact versions I used, so in [pubspec.yaml](https://github.com/davebaraka/duino/blob/master/pubspec.yaml#L33), where the third party libraries are defined, you could write something like this `provider: 4.0.5` instead of this `provider: ^4.0.5`.
+If you decide to continue development and use a different version, you may need to migrate some files.
+You may also encounter some errors if flutter decides to download a third party version that has errors or is incompatible.
+A workaround would be to use the exact versions I used, so in [pubspec.yaml](https://github.com/davebaraka/duino/blob/master/pubspec.yaml#L33), where the third party libraries are defined, you could write something like this `provider: 4.0.5` instead of this `provider: ^4.0.5`, though this is not recommended.

 App Architecture (Barebones)